tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

-`ihaskell` can import other haskell libraries dynamically and has some special commands to enable language extensions, print type information or to use hoogle.
+`ihaskell` can import other haskell libraries dynamically and has some special commands to enable language extensions, print type information or to use Hoogle.

 ## Jupyterlab ##

-So what about Jupyterlab?
-Jupyterlab is the newest animal in the jupyter frontend zoo, and it is arguably one of the most powerful: Console, Notebook, Terminal, Text-Editor, or Image Viewer, Jupyterlab integrates these data science building blocks into a single web based user interface.
-Jupyterlab is setup as a modular system, every one of these building blocks is a separate module, and extension modules can be added that can change every functionality of the main application.
+Jupyterlab is the newest animal in the Jupyter frontend zoo, and it is arguably one of the most powerful: console, notebook, terminal, text-editor, or image viewer, Jupyterlab integrates these data science building blocks into a single web based user interface.
+Jupyterlab is a a modular system, and new modules can be added, with the possibility to change every functionality of the main application.
 The building blocks can also be assembled in a variety of ways, resembling an IDE, a classical notebook or even a GUI where all interaction with the underlying execution kernels is hidden behind graphical elements.

-So naturally Haskell should be part of this!
+Naturally Haskell should be part of this!
 What are the potential gains?
-Well, first there are a ton of out-of-the-box renderers available that can be used for free by Haskell.
+In first place, there are many out-of-the-box renderers available that can be used for free by Haskell.
 From the default renderers (`text/markdown, image/bmp, image/gif, image/jpeg, image/png, image/svg+xml, application/json, text/html, text/latex, application/pdf, application/vnd.vega.v2+json,
 application/vnd.vegalite.v1+json, application/vdom.v1+json`) the most
-interesting is probably Vega plotting (declarative `d3.js`), but also geojson, plotly or and others are available from the list of extensions that will certainly grow.
+interesting is probably Vega plotting (declarative `d3.js`).
+But also geojson, plotly or and many others are available from the list of extensions, that will certainly grow.

-The second point is, that Jupyterlab is easily extensible, extensions are first level packages and can literally use and modify everything that comes with the base packages.
+The second point is, that Jupyterlab is easily extensible.
+Extensions are first level packages and can literally use and modify everything that comes with the base packages.
 Building simple UI's that interact with an execution environment is therefore relatively simple.

 The third point is that Jupyter and associated workflows are known by a large community.
-Using Haskell through these familiar elements softens the barrier that many feel when starting to use Haskell for serious data science.
+Using Haskell through these familiar environments softens the barrier that many encounter when starting to use Haskell for serious data science.

 Enough reasons, let's get to the meat of it.
 Here is some VEGA rendering from Haskell in Jupyterlab.

 ## Wordclouds from Haskell with Vega and Jupyterlab ##

-As an example, we use here the word content of all blog posts of *Tweag.IO* (written in markdown).
+We will use here the word content of all blog posts of `tweag.io`, which are written in markdown.
 Here is a little code cell that reads all `.md` files the `posts` folder and concatenates them in a single long string from which we remove some punctuation characters.
 The code cell is send to the `ihaskell` kernel, which responds to the last `take` function with a simple text response.